mcintyrehh/MMM-Live-Stream-TV/README.md

 # MMM-Live-Stream-TV
-MagicMirror² Module (MMM) for displaying live feeds on your mirror
+MagicMirror² Module (MMM) for displaying HLS live feeds on your mirror

+...BUT WAIT!!
+Theres more!

+Now with Arduino powered channel changing!
+Clone this repo today and get two arduino sketches for changing the channel with either a potentiometer OR a 10 switch rotary encoder!

 ![Example Screenshot](./Screenshots/Screenshot.png)
 ## Installation